Rossy de Palma: Life and career

-Her first major role was in 1988 in Almodóvar's Women on the Verge of a Nervous Breakdown, and she would go on to be one of Almodóvar's recurring cast.
-She became a model for designers Jean-Paul Gaultier, Thierry Mugler, and Sybilla.
-She then appeared in Robert Altman's 1994 satirical fashion film Prêt-à-Porter and in the music video of George Michael's "Too Funky" song.
+Her first major role was in 1988, in Almodóvar's Women on the Verge of a Nervous Breakdown, and she would go on to be one of Almodóvar's recurring cast.
+She modeled for designers Jean-Paul Gaultier, Thierry Mugler, and Sybilla.
+She then appeared in Robert Altman's 1994 satirical fashion film Prêt-à-Porter, and in the music video of George Michael's "Too Funky" song.

 She has two children and currently lives in Paris, where she acts and models.
 As of 2010, she is a theater actress, charity spokeswoman for the Ghanaian charity OrphanAid Africa, and the face of luxury ad campaigns.
 In 2007, she released a perfume line under her name with Etat libre d'Orange.
 In 2009, she posed nude in an information campaign on breast cancer for the magazine Marie Claire.
 She was selected to be on the jury for the main competition section of the 2015 Cannes Film Festival.
+In 2022, Rossy de Palma was appointed UNESCO Goodwill Ambassador for cultural diversity.